 We hope that this ultimate guide to affiliate marketing has improved your knowledge about affiliate marketing.
 The purpose of this blog is to bring added value to our audience and help you advance to the next stage on your affiliate marketing journey.

 While it may take some time to get started, you will soon notice the vast potential of affiliate marketing as a source of passive income.
 And if you haven’t joined our Supermetrics Affiliate Program yet, make sure to take a look.
-We offer 20% lifetime commissions along with a 90-day cookie life and give you access to a range of marketing materials to help you with the promotion.
+We offer 20% recurring commissions along with a 90-day cookie life and give you access to a range of marketing materials to help you with the promotion.

 About Johannes Rastas